From Engineering Diagrams to Graphs: Digitizing P&IDs with Transformers: Methods

-In addition to symbol detection, text within the diagram is identified, including labels, notes and text inside of symbols and tables.
-CRAFT \cite{Baek.2019} as implemented in EasyOCR \cite{EasyOCR.2023} is used to achieve this.
-It can handle text in various languages, fonts and styles, making it versatile for different types of diagrams.
-The output of CRAFT consists of bounding boxes containing text.
+\paragraph{Text Detection} Text is identified using CRAFT \cite{Baek.2019} and EasyOCR \cite{EasyOCR.2023}.
 Notably, this text detection functionality serves as an auxiliary mechanism for filtering purposes only, rather than being evaluated.
 Filtering text prevents the line detection module from incorrectly classifying textual elements as graph connections.